 Example:

-In Bulky #5 weight and I want a baby blanket that is between 875 to 1000 yds.
-Use the yards on the package to figure out the number of balls you will need.
+I want a Bulky #5-weight baby blanket that is between 875 and 1000 yards.
+Use the yards on the package to determine the number of balls you need.

-1000 yds divided by 228 yds shown on package = 4.38 balls.
-Round up to the nearest whole number, in this case, 5 balls.
-So I would buy 5 balls of this to make the baby blanket.
+1000 yds divided by the 228 yds shown on the package = 4.38 balls.
+Round up to the nearest whole number, in this case, five balls.
+So, I would buy five balls of this to make the baby blanket.

 Super Fine #1 Weight Projects